Enter the total force, the radius of the applied force, and the angle at which it is applied to calculate the total torque on an object.

 How to Calculate Torque

 Let’s take a look at an example of how to calculate torque in a real-world sending.
 Let’s assume we are looking at cars.
-In that car, there is a motor that applied force to a gear.
+In that car, a motor applied force to a gear.
 That gear is at some radius which is then attached to an axle.

 FAQ